African black swift: Description

-Movements
+Distribution and habitat

+The breeding habitat is damp mountains, typically between 1600 and 2400 m, and less often at lower altitudes.
+This species feeds readily over lowland, and can form very large flocks, often with other gregarious swifts.
 The nominate South African subspecies is migratory, wintering further north.
 Other subspecies are resident.
 Of the other seven accepted forms, the most widespread is the small and dark A. b. subsp. roehli of east Africa.
 Two other dark races, A. b. balstoni and A. b. mayottensis (see: Malagasy black swift), are restricted to Madagascar and the Comoro Islands respectively.
 It has been suggested that some balstoni migrate to the continental mainland when not breeding, but this has not been proved.

-Nesting
+Breeding

 East African birds nest in hollow trees, whereas in South Africa this species uses cliffs, usually inland but also on the coast.
 The African black swift is a colonial breeder, sometimes forming mixed colonies with alpine swifts.
 The nest is a shallow grass cup glued to the substrate with saliva, and the typical clutch is one or two eggs.